ianozsvald/mot_pandas2_polars_dask/learnings.md

 # Questions we might ask

 * What's the mileage given first-use date?
-DONE PD
+DONE PD for 2021
+* What's the mileage given first-use date?
+DO for 2007 and compare - does mileage seem to change?
+* What's the valuecounts for mileages?
+* Does petrol/diesel/hybrid/electric distribution change over time?
+  * groupby fuel, count for 2007, 2021 - different counts?
-* What's the mileage given cylinder capacity for petrol or diesel?
+* What's the mileage given cylinder capacity for petrol or diesel for e.g. 2010 registered cars?
 * What's the mileage grouped by fuel and manufacturer?
-* What's the valuecounts for mileages?
 * which test centres have the most weird results e.g. missing mileage or cylinders or STeam fuel?
-* Does petrol/diesel/hybrid/electric distribution change over time?
 * can we predict mileage given fuel, first use date, vehicle class? test conversion to numpy format

 # Data